scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 0:22
 With the integration of monitoring features
 0:23
-into the Cloud Console, you'll notice that the Stackdriver 0:26 brand is gone.
+into the Cloud Console, you’ll notice that the Stackdriver 0:26 brand is gone.
 0:27
-But the functionality you've come to depend on
+But the functionality you’ve come to depend on
 0:29
-isn't changing.
+isn’t changing.
 0:30
-You'll still be able to use all of the features you're used to.
+You’ll still be able to use all of the features you’re used to.
 0:33
-Let's take a look at those, and what's new.
+Let’s take a look at those, and what’s new.
 0:35
-Let's start by selecting monitoring
+Let’s start by selecting monitoring
 0:37
 from the products menu.
 0:38